 Breast enlargement (augmentation)

-Breast enlargement/augmentation is a surgical operation to increase the size of the breasts by placing an implant under the breast tissue.
+Breast augmentation or enlargement is a surgical operation to increase the size of the breasts by placing an implant under the breast tissue.
 It is useful technique to increase the size and fullness of the breasts either in patients who have always had small breasts or in those who have lost breast volume following pregnancy.
-It is also a useful procedure in patients who have different sized breasts and would benefit from an operation to a single side to achieve breast symmetry.
+It is also a useful procedure for breast asymmetry where patients who have different sized breasts would benefit from an operation to a single side.

 Subglandular or subpectoral ?

-The breast implant can be inserted under the breast tissue(subglandular) or under the pectoralis muscle(subpectoral).
-Both techniques have pros and cons.
-Implants placed beneath the breast tissue tend to help fill lax tissues a little better and is less painful compared to placement under the muscle, however there may be a higher chance of feeling or seeing the implant if a large implant is used.
+In breast augmentation surgery, the breast implant can be inserted under the breast tissue(subglandular) or under the pectoralis muscle(subpectoral).
+Both approaches have pros and cons.
+Breast augmentation with implants placed beneath the breast tissue tend to help fill lax tissues a little better and is less painful compared to placement under the muscle.
+There may however be a higher chance of feeling or seeing the implant if a large implant is used.
 Also placement under the breast tissue is not appropriate in patients who are very thin and lack breast tissue.
 Placement under the muscle is the preferred option if there is a lack of breast tissue.
 There is also less chance of feeling or seeing the implant edge due to the coverage of the implant under the muscle.
 In addition, there is a slightly lower chance of developing a capsule around the implant with this technique however it can be more painful and increase the risk of developing a haematoma compared to a subglandular approach due to the need to divide part of the pectoralis muscle.

-All breast implants consist of a silicone shell filled with either silicone (most used in the UK) or saline.
+All breast implants used in breast augmentation surgery consist of a silicone shell filled with either silicone (most used in the UK) or saline.
 Silicone filled implants tend to have a more natural feel to them and are usually chosen because of this.
 The silicone that fills modern implants come in the form of a thick gel known as cohesive gel.

 This prevents it from movement and helps maintain its shape should the silicone shell surrounding it rupture.
 Implants also come in different shapes, sizes and profiles, and so it is important to choose the right implant for you.

-In terms of shape, there are many options although the 2 commonest are round and anatomical.
-Round implants are very popular and give excellent results with the majority of patients.
-Anatomical implants have less volume in the upper half compared to the lower half and are sometimes selected for patients with small breasts where the shape of the implant may be more apparent.
+In terms of choosing an implant shape, there are many options although the 2 commonest are round and anatomical.
+Breast augmentation with round implants are very popular and give excellent results with the majority of patients.
+Anatomical or tear drop shaped implants have less volume in the upper half compared to the lower half and are sometimes selected for patients with small breasts where the shape of the implant may be more apparent.